The Yummy Life

 First print out a sheet of gift cards.
 You can print on whatever paper or card stock you like.
 I used a natural-colored card stock for mine.

+Cut a gift card from the sheet, cutting carefully just outside the border.
 Fill out the "To" and "From" with a pen.
 Use a hole punch to make a hole in the upper left corner of the gift card.

-Through the hole in the tag, thread a ribbon, string, yarn (Sheri can help you with that), or try what I used--a shoelace.
+Through the hole in the tag, thread a ribbon, string, yarn (Sheri can help you with yarn), or try what I used--a shoelace.
 I know that seems kinda strange.
 But, I was in the grocery store looking at their gift wrap stuff for some ribbon or string that would look good with my brown and gold tags.
 They didn't have ribbon that was the right color, but I came across these shoelaces for outdoor boots that were the perfect colors.
 And, they were cheap!
 I cut off the ends and knotted them (so they wouldn't look so much like shoelaces), and voila--the perfect tie to go with my tags.

+Even the cookies kinda match the shoelace.
+It was meant to be!
+(This is the kind of observation that makes King-Man roll his eyes.)
 Center the tag in the middle of the shoelace, hold it in the front of the bag, wrap the ends of the shoelace around the bag a time or two and tie a bow in the front.

 Print a sheet of these tags and keep them handy.
 You can use them for any gift from your kitchen.
 Although it's hard to go wrong with cookies.